Surrogates: Critical response

 Surrogates was not pre-screened for critics.
 As of June 2020, the review aggregator Rotten Tomatoes reported an approval rating of 37%, based on 115 reviews, and an average rating of 5.33/10.
 The website's critical consensus reads, "Though it sports a slick look and feel, Surrogates fails to capitalize on a promising premise, relying instead on mindless action and a poor script".
 Metacritic gave the film an average score of 45 out of 100 based on 21 critic reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 IGN gave the film a 6.0/10, saying that "it provides a competently made, relatively predictable and slickly presented piece of genre entertainment, offering just the right amount of action beats and futuristic visuals to keep the viewer engaged without ever having an actual thought.
 It's good, escapist fun".
 Yahoo!
 Movies gave it a grade "C+" based on 10 reviews.

 Entertainment Weeklys Lisa Schwarzbaum concluded her positive review saying that "there's fun robot stuff, some good philosophical ideas, and a brief, nutty Willis-Ving Rhames reunion 15 years after Pulp Fiction".
 Roger Ebert of the Chicago Sun-Times gave the film 2½ stars out of 4.
 Ebert wrote that "while more ambitious than it has to be, the film descends into action scenes too quickly. ...
 Surrogates is entertaining and ingenious, but it settles too soon for formula."
 He also says, "The concept, based on a graphic novel by Robert Venditti and Brett Weldele, would lead naturally to intriguing considerations."

-Some critics, however, were not too favorable to the film: Claudia Puig of USA Today called it "a poor substitute of sci-fi thriller saying that the tone of the movie is rarely satirical and that it's more concerned with political intrigue involving pockets of anti-surrogate protesters that enjoy bludgeoning the machines."
+Some critics were less positive: Claudia Puig of USA Today called it "a poor substitute of sci-fi thriller saying that the tone of the movie is rarely satirical and that it's more concerned with political intrigue involving pockets of anti-surrogate protesters that enjoy bludgeoning the machines."
 Roger Moore of the Orlando Sentinel gave it a negative review, writing "watchable, but obvious...
 Surrogates never manages to be anything more than a poor substitute for the real thing."

 Jordan Hoffman of UGO Entertainment gave Surrogates a B+ rating, saying it is intellectually stimulating enough to keep you intrigued while never forgetting its obligation as B movie fun.
 Todd McCarthy of Variety described it as an intense and eerily plausible science fiction thriller.

 Some critics remarked that the plot has some similarities to David Brin's Kiln People.